AdTech1001/clicktracker/README.md

 There are two API endpoints:
   - Admin API: used by admins for campaign management and click analytics,
-  - *User API*: endpoint for user clicks.
+  - User API: endpoint for user clicks.

 ## Demo
 A working demo project is deployed on GAE.
 API explorer is available on https://clicktracker-mb.appspot.com/_ah/api/explorer

 When invoking calls always use **Execute without OAuth**.
 Use the *apiKey* property to authenticate. apiKey: dog2dog

+Device platforms used in calls: ANDROID, IPHONE, WINDOWSPHONE

 ## Deploying to App Engine
 Edit *pom.xml* and configure the `app.id` property.
 From project root run: